oscarvargash/CFP_Mapping/README.md

 library(rnaturalearth)
 library(rangeBuilder)
 ```
-## If you ran into an issue with the package "CoordinatClear" download and install RTools
+## If you ran into an issue with the package "CoordinateClear" download and install RTools
 ### [RTools](https://cran.r-project.org/bin/windows/Rtools/rtools40.html)
 ### After installation is complete, you need to perform one more step to be able to compile R packages: we put the location of the Rtools make utilities (bash, make, etc) on the PATH.
 The easiest way to do so is by creating a text file .Renviron in your Documents folder which contains the following line: